EOSIO/EEPs/EEPS/eep-1.md

 Backwards Compatibility: All EEPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EEP must explain how the author proposes to deal with these incompatibilities.
 EEP submissions without a sufficient backwards compatibility treatise may be rejected outright.
 Test Cases: Test cases for an implementation are mandatory for EEPs that are affecting consensus changes.
 Other EEPs can choose to include links to test cases if applicable.
 Implementations: The implementations must be completed before any EEP is given status “Final”, but it need not be completed before the EEP is merged as draft.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of “rough consensus and running code” is still useful when it comes to resolving many discussions of API details.
 Security Considerations: Discuss the security implications/considerations relevant to the proposed change.
-Include information that might be important for security discussions, surfaces risks and can be used throughout the life cycle of the proposal.
+Include information that might be important for security discussions, surface risks and can be used throughout the life cycle of the proposal.
 Intellectual Property: All EEPs submissions must contain the following text: “I hereby agree that this EEP is subject to this copyright waiver and I certify that I have all necessary rights and permissions to make this submission and to agree to such waiver.”

 ## EEP Types